sipb/homeworld/README.md

 These security measures exist due to scripts from this repository being used on trusted systems with /root kerberos tickets or other important auth keys.

+# Contributing Guidelines

+Every commit in this repository *MUST* be signed by a trusted developer.
+You will need a PGP key in the web of trust, or at least a PGP key that the main maintainer can trust.
+Before your PRs are merged, you will need to rebase all of your commits against the current master branch and ensure that each of them is signed.
+Consider combining small and pointless commits into larger commits.

+## Guidelines for Go code

+Every commit with Go code should be formatted with gofmt if possible.
+If not, sequences of commits should be formatted at the end.

+If the code is part of a security-critical component, there should be reasonably complete unit tests before merging.

 # Contact